elegantchaos/Bookish/Dependencies/BookishViews/README.md

 ("contained" may be the wrong concept here - "linked" would be better).

-One record can only link to another record _once_.
+Any record can only link to another record _once_.

 ## Representing Relationships